jnthngdbt/jnthngdbt/README.md

 - 👋 Hi, I’m @jnthngdbt (Jonathan Godbout)
-- 👀 I’m interested in 3D processing (AI, AR, VR), data analysis, generative music
+- 👀 I’m interested in 3D processing, data analysis, text-based diagramming, generative music

 <!---
 jnthngdbt/jnthngdbt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.